-Due to the COVID-19 pandemic and its impacts, on May 8, 2020, the court granted a joint motion to govern proceedings in that case and postpone the effective date of the final rule by 120 days.
+On May 8, 2020, the Court granted a joint motion to govern proceedings in that case and postpone the effective date of the final rule by 120 days.

-The new effective date of the final rule is October 16, 2021.
-Pursuant to the court order, any obligation to comply with a deadline tied to the effective date of the rule is similarly postponed, and those obligations and deadlines are now tied to the postponed effective date.
-As such, this revised guidance strongly encourages entities to submit cigarette plans to FDA as soon as possible after publication of the final rule, and in any event within 5 months and 120 days after the date of publication of the final rule (i.e., by December 16, 2020).
+The new effective date of the final rule is January 14, 2022.
+Pursuant to the court order, any obligation to comply with a deadline tied to the effective date of the final rule is similarly postponed, and those obligations and deadlines are now tied to the postponed effective date.
+As such, this revised guidance strongly encourages entities to submit cigarette plans to FDA as soon as possible after publication of the final rule, and in any event, by March 16, 2021.

 FDA is issuing this guidance consistent with FDA's good guidance practices regulation (21 CFR 10.115).
 The guidance represents the current thinking of FDA regarding the submission of plans for cigarette packages and cigarette advertisements.
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.

-This guidance refers to previously approved FDA collections of information.
-These collections of information are subject to review by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501-3521).
+While this guidance contains no collection of information, it does refer to previously approved FDA collections of information.
+Therefore, clearance by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
+3501-3521) is not required for this guidance.
+The previously approved collections of information are subject to review by OMB under the PRA.
 The collections of information in 21 CFR 1141.10 have been approved under 0910-0877.

-Persons with access to the internet may obtain an electronic version of the guidance at either https://www.regulations.gov or https://www.fda.gov/TobaccoProducts/Start Printed Page 32403GuidanceComplianceRegulatoryInformation/default.htm.
+Persons with access to the internet may obtain an electronic version of the guidance at either https://www.regulations.gov or https://www.fda.gov/tobacco-products/products-guidance-regulations/rules-regulations-and-guidance.